dart-lang/site-www/src/_guides/language/analysis-options.md

 `my_package`.

+## Enabling Dart 2 semantics

+{% comment %}
+update-for-dart-2
+{% endcomment %}

+The analyzer in the Dart SDK doesn't yet use the [latest Dart type system][sound-dart], by default.
+The simplest way to enable Dart 2 semantics is to put `strong-mode: true` in the analysis-options file:

+{% prettify yaml %}
+analyzer:
+  strong-mode: true
+{% endprettify %}

-## Performing additional type checks
+### Performing additional type checks

 If you want stricter static checks than the [Dart type system][sound-dart] requires,